panglesd/slipshow/docs/anatomy.rst

 This brings us to the first important lesson: **Slipshow is a tool that transforms (or *renders*) textual content into a presentation**.
 This process is called *compilation*, and the textual content is often called the *source file*.

 Before continuing, you can tinker with the presentation above.
 First, click on the rendered presentation on the right, and go forward and backward through the sequence by pressing the arrow keys.
 While you're showing a presentation you can also annotate the screen; try it!
-While the presentation is focused, press ``p`` and then use your mouse to draw on it.
+While the presentation is focused, press :kbd:`p` and then use your mouse to draw on it.

 You can also modify the rendered presentation by clicking on the textual content, and editing it!
 You can try to figure out the syntax from the example and your modifications, but we are going to clarify that very shortly.